Tuesday, April 14, p.m. Room 34

 A.Caselles, University of Valencia, Spain

-- Eliminating Redundant Knowledge in an Association Rule-Based System:
+Eliminating Redundant Knowledge in an Association Rule-Based System: An Algorithm

 R.Lehn, F.Guillet, H.Briand, PerformanSe SA, Nantes, France